Frank Popoff: Career

-He was the chief executive officer of The Dow Chemical Company from December 1987 to November 1995, and chairman of the board from December 1992 to November 2000.
+Popoff was the chief executive officer of The Dow Chemical Company from December 1987 to November 1995, and chairman of the board from December 1992 to November 2000.
 He was a director of Chemical Financial Corporation from 1989 to 2006 and chairman from 2004 to 2006.
 He has served as director of American Express Co., Qwest Communications International Inc., United Technologies Corp. and Shin-Etsu Chemical Co.
-Ltd. and is director emeritus of the Indiana University Foundation.
-He is also a member of the American Chemical Society and served as a member of The Business Roundtable and the Business Council.
-He was titled Knight Commander in the Order of Oranje-Nassau by the Netherlands in 1989, received the Leadership Award of the United States Council for International Business in 1992, the Rene Dubos Environmental Award in 1993 and the Palladium Medal in 1994.
+Ltd. and was director emeritus of the Indiana University Foundation.
+He was also a member of the American Chemical Society and served as a member of both the Business Roundtable and The Business Council.
+In his tenure as the CEO of Dow Chemical, Popoff led the push to make the company environmentally sustainable.